 When using my package archives, you can choose either for using stable or the current development state, as known as “bleeding edge”.
 These packages are built daily and are based on the current codebase, which is hosted in the “master” branches of the following repositories:

 The stable PPA is using the code, which has been tagged for the latest release version of Cura.
 This state of the code is also used at Ultimaker to build their own software distributions, like the Windows Installer and the AppImage for Linux.
 So if you are a developer and would like to fix issues or add new features, you probably would like to take a look at the master PPA.
 BUT for everyone else I won’t recommend the master PPA, because Cura might not work for a certain amount of time, your personal profiles and other settings could get lost.
 On the other hand, if you are using the stable PPA, you can expect most of the support for your problems.
-As Ultimaker releases it’s software also based on their tags.
+As Ultimaker releases its software also based on their tags.
 Using this PPA is only another flavour of publishing software.
-Only minor patches are applied!
+Only minor or no patches are applied!

 In short: The stable PPA is recommended for end-users!